-The policy for snow clearing is to deploy resources as soon as practicable to clear snow accumulations after becoming aware of the fact that the snow accumulation is greater than the depth set out in Table 1 below and to ensure that the accumulation of snow is maintained at a level less than or equal to the maximum depth indicated within the time allowed for in the policy for the duration of the storm.
-During the storm the objective will be to maintain only the through lanes but not less than 3.0 metres in width per lane and left hand turn lanes in each direction.
-Ancillary lanes such as right turn lanes, intersection ramps, acceleration/deceleration lanes, shoulders and parking lanes will only be treated after all roads have been addressed.
+The policy for snow clearing is, after becoming aware that snow accumulation on a roadway is greater than the depth set out in Table 1, to-deploy resources as soon as practicable to clear address the snow accumulation.
+After the storm has ended, response will reduce the snow accumulation to a depth and at a time less than or equal to the values identified in Table 1.
+In addition, response will establish a minimum lane width of the lesser of three meters for each lane or the actual lane width, or on a Class 4 or Class 5 highway with two lanes, to provide a total width of at least five meters s after becoming aware of the fact that the snow accumulation is greater than the depth set out in Table 1 below and to ensure that the accumulation of snow is maintained at a level less than or equal to the maximum depth indicated within the time allowed for in the policy for the duration of the storm. \During the storm conditions the objective will be to maintain only the through lanes but not less than 3.0 metres in width per lane, as described above, and left hand turn lanes in each direction.
+Ancillary areaslanes such as right turn lanes, intersection ramps, acceleration/deceleration lanes, shoulders and parking lanes will only be treated after all roads have been addressed.

 Once the snow accumulation has ended, and within the time specified after the end of the storm, the objective shall be to return the road to at least the minimum surface condition as shown in Table 1.
-Class1, 2, 3 and 4 roadways, clearing operations will clear the snow from the edge of roadway and all ancillary lanes and ramps etc. Class5 roads with two lanes, if after the snow accumulation has ended, the snow accumulation is greater than the depth set out in Table 1, the objective will be to clear the snow accumulation to a depth less than or equal to the depth set out in Table 1 and to a width of at least the width of the 3.0 metre lane and shall be maintained and open for the public's use within the time period, after the end of the storm.
-Once the snow pack has been adequately established on the roads, the objective will be to remove all new fallen snow and reinstate the hard pack surface with winter abrasives within the time frames indicated.
+For Class 1, 2, 3 and 4 roadways, after the storm has ended, clearing operations will clear the snow from the edge of roadway and all ancillary areaslanes and ramps etc. For Class 5 roads with two lanes, if after the snow accumulation has ended, the snow accumulation is greater than the depth set out in Table 1, the objective will be to clear the snow accumulation to a depth less than or equal to the depth set out in Table 1 and to a width of at least the width of the 3.0 metre lane and shall be maintained and open for the public's use within the time period, after the end of the storm to provide a total width of at least five metresmeters.

+On gravel roads and surface treated (high float) roads, Oonce the a snow pack has been adequately established on the roads, the objective will be to remove all new fallen snow and reinstate the hard pack surface with winter abrasives within the time frames indicated.
 Ice blading of snow packed surfaces will be undertaken as necessary to provide additional traction as determined by the Area Manager or designate (Supervisor, Acting Supervisor or Lead Hand under the direction of the Area Manager).
+Surface treated (high float) roads may also be plowed bare when/if conditions allow as determined by the Area Manager or designate.